deepak-s31/automation.playwright.typescript/README.md

 # UI Executor Agent (AutoGen + Playwright MCP)

 Execute high‑level UI automation steps by combining AutoGen's Workbench with a Playwright MCP server.
-The agent reads your steps (JSON or text), connects to the MCP server over SSE, and drives the browser using the exposed Playwright tools.
+The agent reads your steps (JSON or text), connects to the MCP server over SSE, and drives the browser using the exposed Playwright tools

 - Reference: [AutoGen Workbench (with MCP)](https://microsoft.github.io/autogen/stable/user-guide/core-user-guide/components/workbench.html)